MichielCottaar/MCMRSimulator.jl/docs/src/index.md

 # Tutorial
 This tutorial will walk through an example of modelling the MRI signal evolution for a diffusion-weighted sequence.
 The spins in this simulation will be constrained by regularly packed cylinders.
-After [installation](@ref installation) we can load MRSimulator.jl using
+After [installation](@ref installation) we can load MCMRSimulator.jl using
 ```@example tutorial
-using MRSimulator
+using MCMRSimulator
 using CairoMakie  # used for plotting; use GLMakie or WGLMakie for interactive plots
 ```